Study Bibles

 Q: "What makes a study bible better than a regular bible?"

 And that is the problem!
-We need to study the Bible for ourselves and understand it as the Holy Spirit gives us guidance, not just absorb someone else's theology.
+We need to study the Bible for ourselves and understand it as the Holy Spirit gives us guidance, not just absorb someone else's theology and opinions.

 My Suggestions:

-1. If you do own a Study Bible keep it on your bookshelf and use it for occasional reference only, not for reading and inductive study.
+1. If you do own a Study Bible keep it on your bookshelf and use it for occasional reference only, as you would a Bible commentary or dictionary, and not for reading and study.
 Some pages in the average Study Bible contain more words of man than Words of God! and despite efforts the student will be influenced by the interpretations of the editor.

 2. Stay away from those Study Bibles with strong theological bias (such as the Dake Annotated Reference Bible, The Companion BibleScofield Reference Bible, Prophecy Study Bible, Ryrie Study Bible, LaHaye Prophecy Bible, Jimmy Swaggert's Expositors Study Bible, etc.)!!

-3. The series of Study Bibles with the least theological bias are those published by Zondervan, including the NIV Study Bible, NASB Study Bible, KJV Study Bible, etc. These particular books can be useful as reference material.
+3. The series of Study Bibles with the least theological bias are those published by Zondervan, including the NIV Study Bible, NASB Study Bible, KJV Study Bible, etc. The new ESV Study Bible by Crossway is conservative, reformed, and outstanding among reference Bibles.
+These particular books can be useful as reference material.
 Other Study Bibles with similar names by various publishers are questionable and inconsistent in theology.

 www.theologue.org